memgraph/docs/docs/tutorials/graph-stream-processing-with-kafka.md

 ---

-In this tutorial, you will learn how to connect Memgraph to an existing Kafka stream and transform data into graph database objects in order to analyze it in real-time.
+In this tutorial, you will learn how to connect Memgraph to an existing Kafka stream and transform data into graph database objects to analyze it in real-time.

 [![Related - Reference Guide](https://img.shields.io/static/v1?label=Related&message=Reference%20Guide&color=yellow&style=for-the-badge)](/reference-guide/streams/overview.md)